Halvhjearne/trader/README.md

-# trader
-new trader for epoch
+new trader for epoch by Halv & Suppe

 Copyright (C) 2015  Halvhjearne & Suppe